more about individual tutoring and mentoring

 I never share students’ work without their express permission, so this is a sketch-map I made for myself of the geography of the imaginary Kersey Hall School, for The Mathematics of Love.
 It’s one of the many, many different things we might do to help you develop your writing.

-Short stories, extracts, synopses, submissions packages, or any combination.
-Choose between:
+Short stories, extracts, synopses, submissions packages, or a mixture.

 developing your feedback & teaching skills